Open help menu

 Educational Goal

-his presentation will strengthen clinicians’ ability to integrate psychodynamic perspectives into everyday patient encounters, improving their capacity to navigate complex or “stuck” interactions with greater therapeutic effectiveness.
+This presentation will strengthen clinicians’ ability to integrate psychodynamic perspectives into everyday patient encounters, creating opportunities for greater therapeutic engagement.
 Participants will enhance their professional sophistication by learning how psychological insights can enrich brief clinical interactions while maintaining clear role boundaries.

 Description